larrylawl/larrylawl.github.io/_posts/2024-07-11-diff-ip-shapes-3dparallelism.md

   _broadcast(tokens)
 ```

 Notice how TP rank 0's tensor takes in the input tensors while the other devices initialize an empty tensor.
 TP rank 0 will then broadcast the input tensor to the other devices.
 When we do packing, we'll know the size of each tensor in advance, thus we can initialize the empty tensors with this known size.
-However when source tensor is of size only known during runtime, we need to first obtain the size from TP rank 0 before initializing the tensor.
+However when source tensor is of size is only known during runtime, we need to first obtain the size from TP rank 0 before initializing the tensor.

-To test my understanding, I simply randomized each batch's length - DP and PP works, and TP breaks.
+As my wise senior once said, the code is the only source of truth.
+So I simply randomized each batch's length within the code.
+DP and PP works (i.e. code compiles and training loss decreases), and TP breaks.

 ```py
 def _broadcast(item):